suryawanshi-yash/app-repo/README.md

 8. **🤖 DISCOVER** → Use AI Buddy for personalized recommendations
 9. **👤 ACCOUNT** → Manage profile and preferences

-This creates a complete hotel booking experience similar to Booking.com but focused specifically on hotels and villas with the added AI assistant feature! -->
+This creates a complete hotel booking experience similar to Booking.com but focused specifically on hotels and villas with the added AI assistant feature!

+#System Diagram

 # SafarDadddy Hotel Booking App - Complete System Flowchart